bhk/minion/notes.md

  * Allow instances to easily select "lazy" recipes, so that their command will be evaluated only if the target is stale.
 However, this provides no savings when vv includes {command}.
-The only *actual* case right now is Makefile[minion_cache], which does this on its own.
+The only *actual* case right now is Makefile[minionCache], which does this on its own.
 And Makefile would need a way to convert lazy rules into non-lazy:

       ;; assumes no '$@' or other rule-processing-phase-only vars